Glyphack/Glyphack/content/blog/huec/index.md

 That's the normal way to control a smart Philips lamp.
 But I don't want to buy another device from this company that keeps parts undocumented and releases a shitty app.

+(I have a lot to say about Philips, not only they cannot make one app to control all the stuff you have from Philips in your home.
+Their individual apps suck.
+They are slow.
+There is startup time.
+They don't have good features.
+I guess you need to buy Hue from them to have this basic functionality?
+But I don't want to spend more money on Philips.)

 While waiting for the strip to die, so I could replace it, I found something that "inspired" me to do something.

 I found this tool [blendr](https://github.com/dmtrKovalenko/blendr/) that can connect to Bluetooth Low Energy (BLE) devices and lets you browse their services and characteristics in a terminal UI.